ballerina-platform/ballerina-dev-website/swan-lake/learn/security/authentication-and-authorization.md

 #### OAuth2

 Ballerina supports Basic Authentication for clients.
 It supports the Client Credentials grant type, Password grant type, and Direct Token type, in which, the credentials can be provided manually and after that refreshing is handled internally.
-The `auth` field of the client configurations (`http:ClientConfiguration`) should have either one of `http:OAuth2ClientCredentialsGrantConfig`, `http:OAuth2PasswordGrantConfig` or `http:OAuth2DirectTokenConfig` records.
+The `auth` field of the client configurations (`http:ClientConfiguration`) should have either one of the `http:OAuth2ClientCredentialsGrantConfig`, `http:OAuth2PasswordGrantConfig`, or `http:OAuth2DirectTokenConfig` records.

 ##### Client Credentials Grant Type

-The `http:OAuth2ClientCredentialsGrantConfig` configurations includes:
+The `http:OAuth2ClientCredentialsGrantConfig` configurations include:

 * `tokenUrl` - Token URL for the authorization endpoint
 * `clientId` - Client ID for the client credentials grant authentication
 * `clientSecret` - Client secret for the client credentials grant authentication
 * `scopes` - Scope(s) of the access request
-* `defaultTokenExpInSeconds` - Expiration time of the tokens if authorization server response does not contain an `expires_in` field
+* `defaultTokenExpInSeconds` - Expiration time of the tokens if the authorization server response does not contain an `expires_in` field
 * `clockSkewInSeconds` - Clock skew in seconds that can be used to avoid token validation failures due to clock synchronization problems
-* `optionalParams` - Map of optional parameters use for the authorization endpoint
+* `optionalParams` - Map of optional parameters to be used for the authorization endpoint
 * `credentialBearer` - Bearer of the authentication credentials, which is sent to the authorization endpoint
     * `http:AUTH_HEADER_BEARER` - Indicates that the authentication credentials should be sent via the Authentication Header
     * `http:POST_BODY_BEARER | NO_BEARER` - Indicates that the Authentication credentials should be sent via the body of the POST request